-The following directories were published in Athens in 1928 by the Refugee Resettlement Commission (Epitropi Apokatastaseos Prosfygon) and contain a list of Ottoman Greek refugees that were expelled from their homelands in the former Ottoman Empire (today Turkey) and settled in Greece.
+The following directories were published in Athens in 1928 by the Refugee Resettlement Commission (Epitropi Apokatastaseos Prosfygon) and contain a list of Ottoman Greek refugees who were expelled from their homeland in the former Ottoman Empire (today Turkey) and settled in Greece.
 The directories only contain the names of "the heads of rural families as well as members of families who were (according to their claims) entitled to an exchange allowance."
 The names of Ottoman Greek refugees who did not satisfy this criteria are not included.

-To view the catalogues, click here
+To view the directories click here